Zinc in biology

 Zinc fingers help read DNA sequences.

-Zinc is an essential trace element for humans and other animals, for plants and for microorganisms.
-Zinc is required for the function of over 300 enzymes and 1000 transcription factors, and is stored and transferred in metallothioneins.
-It is the second most abundant trace metal in humans after iron and it is the only metal which appears in all enzyme classes.
+Zinc is an essential element for all known forms of life.
+In humans, zinc is required for the function of over 300 enzymes and 1000 transcription factors, and is stored and transferred in metallothioneins.
+It is the second most abundant trace metal in humans after iron.
+It is the only metal which appears in all enzyme classes.

 In proteins, zinc ions are often coordinated to the amino acid side chains of aspartic acid, glutamic acid, cysteine and histidine.
 The theoretical and computational description of this zinc binding in proteins (as well as that of other transition metals) is difficult.

 Roughly 2–4 grams of zinc are distributed throughout the human body.
 Most zinc is in the brain, muscle, bones, kidney, and liver, with the highest concentrations in the prostate and parts of the eye.
-Semen is particularly rich in zinc, a key factor in prostate gland function and reproductive organ growth.
+Semen contains a particularly high amount of zinc, a key factor in prostate gland function and reproductive organ growth.

 Zinc homeostasis of the body is mainly controlled by the intestine.
 Here, ZIP4 and especially TRPM7 were linked to intestinal zinc uptake essential for postnatal survival.

 In humans, the biological roles of zinc are ubiquitous.
 It interacts with "a wide range of organic ligands", and has roles in the metabolism of RNA and DNA, signal transduction, and gene expression.
 It also regulates apoptosis.
 A review from 2015 indicated that about 10% of human proteins (~3000) bind zinc, in addition to hundreds more that transport and traffic zinc; a similar in silico study in the plant Arabidopsis thaliana found 2367 zinc-related proteins.

 In the brain, zinc is stored in specific synaptic vesicles by glutamatergic neurons and can modulate neuronal excitability.
 It plays a key role in synaptic plasticity and so in learning.
 Zinc homeostasis also plays a critical role in the functional regulation of the central nervous system.
 Dysregulation of zinc homeostasis in the central nervous system that results in excessive synaptic zinc concentrations is believed to induce neurotoxicity through mitochondrial oxidative stress (e.g., by disrupting certain enzymes involved in the electron transport chain, including complex I, complex III, and α-ketoglutarate dehydrogenase), the dysregulation of calcium homeostasis, glutamatergic neuronal excitotoxicity, and interference with intraneuronal signal transduction.
 L- and D-histidine facilitate brain zinc uptake.

 SLC30A3 is the primary zinc transporter involved in cerebral zinc homeostasis.